pnehasati/Digital-Resume-Azure/README.md

 ![build](https://user-images.githubusercontent.com/77928409/147826398-e9f81b93-1855-4058-b112-2a6a202102d8.png)

- The blob storage, holds my static website, my resume, and in that website, we're going to be using HTML, CSS and JavaScript.
-The JavaScript is going to be used to implement a visitor counter.
-Not only will it be used to display that information, but also to call an API, which we're going to implement with an Azure function.
-This Azure function is going to interact with Azure Cosmos DB, which is the database service we'll be using to store our visitor counter info.
-We're going to be using Azure CDN to enable features like HTTPS and custom domain support for our static site that is deployed on Azure blob storage.
-Finally, for all our CI/CD tooling, we're going to be using GitHub.
+In this project, I’m going to build my own resume which would be integrated into GitHub and hosted on Microsoft Azure with Blob Storage, Azure Functions and CosmosDB.
+I will also create my own webpage with HTML and CSS and would develop a CI/CD workflow with GitHub.
+Finally, at the end would be deploying a static web app with a serverless database.
+The blob storage, holds my static website (my resume) for which I have used HTML, CSS and JavaScript.
+The JavaScript is used to implement a visitor counter.
+Not only will it be used to display that information, but also to call an API, which I have implemented with an Azure function.
+This Azure function interacts with Azure Cosmos DB, which is the database service used to store the website's visitor counter information.
+Also, I have used Azure CDN to enable features like HTTPS and custom domain support for my static site that is deployed on Azure blob storage.
+Finally, for all the CI/CD tooling, I have used GitHub.

 Azure Prerequisites:
 1)	Azure account: Used to deploy our website and our Azure functions.
 2)	.NET Core 3.1 SDK: Cross platform, open source, framework used for Azure functions development.
 3)	Azure functions core tools: Used to develop Azure functions locally on my own machine.
 4)	Visual Studio Code: Used for both our front-end and back-end programming.
 5)	Azure Cli: Used for a set of commands helpful to create and manage Azure resources.
 6)	C# extension: Used for tools and support for programming in Cli.

 ## Section 1:  Building the Frontend